kicksent/aravind-website/_pages/about.md

 permalink: /about/
 author: Aravind Iyer
 author_profile: true
+description: "I am Aravind, a scientist and computer engineer by training, writing about music and life.
+My writings cover reviews and stories about jazz albums as well as human emotions and ordinary things that make us human."
+og_image: "/assets/images/self-sketch-splash.jpg"
 ---

 Hi, I am Aravind.
 I am a scientist and computer engineer by training.
 My latest professional assignment was at Samsung where we designed a communications protocol and framework to enable the smartphone, smart watch, televisions and other accessories to talk to each other.
 Prior to that I was at General Motors where I worked on Vehicle-to-vehicle communications and security protocols for authentic message exchange in a broadcast setting.
 Before that I was a graduate student at Purdue university where I completed my PhD in Electrical and Computer Engineering.